DanielHeikkila/megasloupe/README.md

 ## Hi there 👋
+## I am currently working on a warehouse machinery simulator in Unity 3D, you can follow my progress on my LinkedIn page at https://www.linkedin.com/in/daniel-heikkil%C3%A4-7045a219b/
 <!--
 **megasloupe/megasloupe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.